-New Georges to Present Three World Premieres as Part of JAM ON TOAST Festival, 5/14-31
+New Georges Presents Three World Premieres as Part of JAM ON TOAST Festival, Now thru 5/31

 New Georges will present World Premiere productions by Kate Benson (2014 Clubbed Thumb Biennial Commission winner), Krista Knight (Salamander Leviathan at Joe's Pub; Clementine and the Cyber Ducks at Incubator Arts Project), and Caroline V. McGraw (2013 Page 73 Playwriting Fellow) as part of The New Georges Jam On Toast, a brand-new festival featuring work by The New Georges Jam, a "performance gym" for early-career female playwrights and directors founded in 2010 by Lucy Alibar, Jess Chayes, and Portia Krieger.

 The plays will be directed by Lee Sunday Evans (Resident Director for CollaborationTown; Associate Director to Young Jean Lee), Jess Chayes (The Netflix Plays with Ars Nova; HOME/SICK with The Assembly; Associate Director on Peter and the Starcatcher), and Portia Krieger (Eager to Lose with Ars Nova; Baby Screams Miracle with Clubbed Thumb).
 The creative team will include Set Design by Sara C. Walsh (You're Me at the Kitchen), Lighting Design by Barbara Samuels (Grimly Handsome at Incubator Arts), Sound Design by Brandon Wolcott (Good Person of Szechwan at The Public), and Costume Design by Kathleen Doyle (The Snow Queen at HERE), Ásta Bennie Hostetter (The (*) Inn with Target Margin), and M. Meriwether Snipes (Requiem for Black Marie at Incubator Arts).